Remapping

 Typable Commands

-Commands that can be executed from command mode (:
+Commands that can be executed from command mode (:), for example :write!.

 See the Typed Commands documentation for a list of available typeable commands.